theksoft/cuw/README.md

 # Genrating doxygen documentation

-*Doxygen* HTML documentation can be generated using *cuw-dox.cfg* configuration file.
+*Doxygen* HTML documentation can be generated using *cuw_dox.cfg* configuration file.
+*Graphviz* needs to be installed as well.

 # Test file organization example